 - We only get our attorney’s fees if your case succeeds.

-We also provide free initial case reviews.
+We also provide free initial case reviews for injury victims in Gwinnett County.
 Here, you can get information about your case’s viability, your financial recovery options, and how long you have to file your lawsuit.

-For a free legal consultation with a dui accident lawyer serving Lawrenceville, call 404-214-2001
+For a free legal consultation with a drunk driving accident lawyer serving Lawrenceville, call 404-214-2001

-We Can File Your Case Within the Two-Year Feadline
+We Can File Your Case Within the Two-Year Deadline

 O.C.G.A. § 9-3-33 serves as Georgia’s personal injury statute of limitations.
 Under this law:

-- You have two years to file your lawsuit, beginning from the date of your accident.
+- You have two years to file your lawsuit against the drunk driver, beginning from the date of your accident.

 - You have two years to file a wrongful death lawsuit, the deadline starting from the date of your loved one’s passing.